equinor/terraform-baseline/CONTRIBUTING.md

 ## 📝 Making changes

+> [!NOTE]
+> Before making changes to a Terraform Baseline module, you should familiarize yourself with the [Module Development documentation](https://developer.hashicorp.com/terraform/language/modules/develop).

 1. Create a new branch.
 For external contributors, create a fork.
 1. Commit your changes.
 Your commit message should follow the [Conventional Commits specificiation](#-commit-messages)
 1. Create a pull request (PR).